zeps-system/zeps/README.md

 	help: Interactive help on getting started (EXPERIMENTAL/BUGGY)
 	readme: Prints zeps' README
 	docgen: Generate documentation for a package from its docstrings
+	doc: Format and print documentation for package or function
 ```

 <hr/>